Chitra120/BlogIt/README.md

 ### Deploy to Heroku

-If you followed the sensible advice above and included `config/default.json` and `config/production.json` in your .gitignore file, then pushing to Heroku will omit your config files from the push.
-However, Heroku needs these files for a successful build.
-So how to get them to Heroku without commiting them to GitHub?

-What I suggest you do is create a local only branch, lets call it _production_.
+Lets create a local only branch, lets call it _production_.

 ```bash
 git checkout -b production